How far can you spread Omicron? - ExBulletin

 He added that the antigen test can be positive 7 or 8 days after the first test, even if there are no symptoms.
 Unlike the UK, which is richer in antigen testing, US guidance does not rely on getting negative results.

 Nonetheless, Omicron is destroying the workforce in some countries, and if hospital burdens increase, more countries may shorten the New Year’s quarantine period.
-“There are so many new cases … one thing we want to keep in mind is that there aren’t that many people,” Fauci said.
+“There are a huge amount of new cases … One thing we want to be aware of is that there aren’t that many people,” Fauci said.

 You asked.
 We answered.